RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/view_item.png" alt="View and Edit Item" width="600"/>

+In this page it is possible to view and edit informations about a single item type.

 #### Delete Item

 <img src="gui_images/delete_item.png" alt="Delete Item" width="300"/>

+With this Alert Dialog Window is asked confirm for the delete of an item

 ### Warehouse Area - Mobile Version